stephbuon/stephbuon.github.io/docs/_pages/cv.md

 <h3>Articles (Under Review)</h3>

 <p>*Steph Buongiorno [Corresponding Author], Jake Klinkert, Tanishq Chawla, Zixin Zhaung, and Corey Clark.
-“PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games.”
+"PANGeA: Procedural Artificial Narrative using Generative AI for Turn-Based Video Games."
 Under review at AAAI Artificial Intelligence and Interactive Digital Entertainment, a peer-reviewed CS conference. <br>
 <small><i>In this article, I was responsible for research design, all writing, designing the narrative and validation gameplay systems, drawing all diagrams, and designing the experimental tests.</i></small></p>

 <p>*Steph Buongiorno [Corresponding Author], Alexander Cerpa, Jo Guldi.
-“Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates.”
+"Disambiguating Speakers in the Hansard 19th-Century British Parliamentary Debates."
 Under review at Journal of Cultural Analytics. <br>
 <small><i>In this article, I was responsible for all writing, designing the disambiguation pipeline, and analyzing the results.</i></small></p>

 <p>*Steph Buongiorno [Corresponding Author], Rob Kalescky, Jo Guldi.
-“The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set.”
+"The Hansard 19th-Century British Parliamentary Debates: Discovering Lost Records and the Creation of an Analysis Ready Data Set."
 Under review at Journal of Cultural Analytics. <br>
 <small><i>In this article, I was responsible for all writing and partial design of the underlying data collection tool. </i></small></p>

 <h3>Article Projects</h3>

 <p>Steph Buongiorno [Corresponding Author], Ananya Das Manolyl, Corey Clark.
-“Hierarchies of Thought: A Development Methodology for Explainable Multi-Agent Planning Systems Driven by Generative AI and Specialized Knowledge Graphs.”
-Target Journal: “ACM Transactions on Intelligent Systems and Technology.”
+"Hierarchies of Thought: A Development Methodology for Explainable Multi-Agent Planning Systems Driven by Generative AI and Specialized Knowledge Graphs."
+Target Journal: "ACM Transactions on Intelligent Systems and Technology."
 Estimated Submission: End of August. </p>

 <p>Steph Buongiorno [Corresponding Author], Aiyou Tan, Ryan Schaefer, Jo Guldi.
-“Democratizing Text-Based Data Analytics and Data Sharing Across the Humanities and Social Sciences”.
-Target Journal: “International Journal of Digital Humanities.”
+"Democratizing Text-Based Data Analytics and Data Sharing Across the Humanities and Social Sciences".
+Target Journal: "International Journal of Digital Humanities."
 Estimated Submission: End of August. </p>

 <p>Jake Klinkert, Steph Buongiorno [Second Author], Corey Clark.
-“Driving Generative Agents with their Personality.”Target Journal: “IEEE Transactions on Games.”
+"Driving Generative Agents with their Personality."Target Journal: "IEEE Transactions on Games."
 Estimated Submission: End of August. </p>

 <p>Steph Buongiorno.
-“North and South American Cave Diving Fatalities and Comorbid Factors (1970-2021).”
+"North and South American Cave Diving Fatalities and Comorbid Factors (1970-2021)."
 Collected from the archives of the National Speleological Society accident reports and public news reports.
 Target Journal: International Journal of Aquatic Research and Education. </p>

 <h3>Digital Projects</h3>